wesleyzjones1/Cumputeria-Inventory-Management/README.md

 ![](images/Home_screen.png)

 The Computeria inventory management system is a software solution designed to streamline and optimize inventory management processes for Computeria, a well-established computer store.
 The system focuses on managing the inventory of hardware components, peripherals, and complete PC systems sold by Computeria.

-Here are some of the features:
+## Features

 - Ability to Create, Edit and Delete Products and Parts.
 - Add Multiple Parts to a Product